Zero97M-CU/PESProj1/README.md

 # PES Project 1

 This project demonstrates how to use Makefile to consolidate various .c and .h file into a single project or a single main.c file.
-We have various functionalities incorprorated in the project, listed below:
+We have various functionalities incorporated in the project, listed below:

 >-**help**

-help command invokes the help function which tells the user as to how to use the different functions (just like the general linux help command) and gives the syntax and purpose of the functions defined.
+help command invokes the help function which tells the user as to how to use the different functions (just like the general Linux help command) and gives the syntax and purpose of the functions defined.

 >-**allo**

 allo allocates a block of memory as required by a user.
-Diplays the base address from which the allocation starts from.
+Displays the base address from which the allocation starts from.

 >-**free**